UD-Game-Development-Club/docs/docs/Standards/Unity/project_structure.md

 # Project Structure

-The following is a general outline of the project structure for a Unity `Assets` directory:
+The following is a general outline of the GDC project structure for a Unity `Assets` directory:

 ```txt
 Assets/